Nicolas Cage Loves His Cat. The Internet Was Made for This Moment

 Nicolas Cage has a cat.
 Cage and that cat have inspired an art exhibit.
 The internet has never had a better day.

 The art will be displayed at CatCon, a convention wholly devoted to the creature Al Gore had in mind when he invented our beloved worldwide network of connected computers.
-This year's event, which is like a Comic-Con for cat people, takes place from Oct.
+This year's event -- think of it like a Comic-Con for cat people -- takes place from Oct.
 1-2 in Pasadena, California.

 "Nicolas Cage is an artist's dream subject -- he's cult, he's camp and he DGAF," said CatCon founder Susan Michals, who's also founder and curator of Cat Art Show, a biennial exhibit of feline-focused creations that's sponsoring the Cage exhibit.
 "Cats have many of the same characteristics, so why not combine the two and celebrate it on canvas?"